developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 - If an *Audio UI Profile* with the specified name already exists, the new *Audio UI Profile* will replace the existing *Audio UI Profile* with that name.

-- If no *Audio UI Profile* with the specified name already exists, the new *Audio UI Profile* will be added with that name.
+- If no *Audio UI Profile* with the specified name already exists, the new *Audio UI Profile* is added with that name.

 ### Volume UI Configuration - Action Add Profile Streams

-This Managed Configuration array allows an Administrator using an EMM to define a set of *Audio Streams* that will be included as part of a new *Audio UI Profile* being added and should be specified if and only if the value ***Add Profile*** is chosen for the Managed Configuration **Volume UI Configuration - Action**.
+This Managed Configuration array allows an Administrator using an EMM to define a set of *Audio Streams* that is included as part of a new *Audio UI Profile* being added and should be specified if and only if the value ***Add Profile*** is chosen for the Managed Configuration **Volume UI Configuration - Action**.

 #### Volume UI Configuration - Action Add Profile Stream

-This Managed Configuration group allows an Administrator using an EMM to define a single *Audio Stream* that will be included as part of a new *Audio UI Profile* being added and should be specified if and only if the value ***Add Profile*** is chosen for the Managed Configuration **Volume UI Configuration - Action**, as part of the Managed Configuration array **Volume UI Configuration - Action Add Profile Stream**.
+This Managed Configuration group allows an Administrator using an EMM to define a single *Audio Stream* that is included as part of a new *Audio UI Profile* being added and should be specified if and only if the value ***Add Profile*** is chosen for the Managed Configuration **Volume UI Configuration - Action**, as part of the Managed Configuration array **Volume UI Configuration - Action Add Profile Stream**.

 ##### Volume UI Configuration - Action Add Profile Stream Type

-This Managed Configuration allows an Administrator using an EMM to specify the type of a single *Audio Stream* that will be included as part of a new *Audio UI Profile* being added and MUST be specified within each instance of the group **Volume UI Configuration - Action Add Profile Stream** within the Managed Configuration array **Volume UI Configuration - Action Add Profile Streams**.
-Some or all of the additional Managed Configurations **Volume UI Configuration - Action Add Profile Stream Label**, **Volume UI Configuration - Action Add Profile Stream Icon**, **Volume UI Configuration - Action Add Profile Stream Visible**, and **Volume UI Configuration - Action Add Profile Stream Modes** should also be specified to define the characteristics of the new *Audio Stream* of the specified type that will be added.
+This Managed Configuration allows an Administrator using an EMM to specify the type of a single *Audio Stream* that is included as part of a new *Audio UI Profile* being added and MUST be specified within each instance of the group **Volume UI Configuration - Action Add Profile Stream** within the Managed Configuration array **Volume UI Configuration - Action Add Profile Streams**.
+Some or all of the additional Managed Configurations **Volume UI Configuration - Action Add Profile Stream Label**, **Volume UI Configuration - Action Add Profile Stream Icon**, **Volume UI Configuration - Action Add Profile Stream Visible**, and **Volume UI Configuration - Action Add Profile Stream Modes** should also be specified to define the characteristics of the new *Audio Stream* of the specified type that is added.

 - If the value ***Music*** is chosen, then the *Audio Stream* to be added to the new *Audio UI Profile* will define the behavior of the Zebra Volume Control with respect to the *Audio Stream* used for playback of Music and other Media.